Many job seekers feel they spend too much time waiting to hear from recruiters, like the guy on the left.

 [she provided her phone number]

 All this information was immediately added to our company’s applicant tracking system for future reference.
 I may or may not have a job arise that she could interview for.
-Regardless, my connections may come in handy for her.
+Regardless, my connections may come in handy for her, and vice versa.

 She may have also recognized that I was not working on any jobs that fit her background (posted on my company’s web site).
-So she took a generic approach of introducing herself and not trying to push consideration for a job for which she was not qualified.
+So she took a generic approach of introducing herself and did not try to push consideration for a job for which she was not qualified.

 While writing this article, I had two emails pop in.
 Which categories above would you place them - Dart Thrower or Strategic Networker?

 Nice to see your profile on Linked In.
-Can I send you a LinkedIn Invite so we are networked?
+Can I send you a LinkedIn Invite so we are connected?